-You can duplicate an existing listing instead of creating a new one, as described in this article.
-Alternatively, you can import the settings of one listing to another.
-Airbnb users: You can also import your existing listing from Airbnb to Guesty.
+You can duplicate an existing property instead of creating a new one, as described in this article.
+Alternatively, you can import the settings of one property to another.

 The following data can be duplicated: